Updating to Java 16

 11 for Java 11.

-To install Java 16 on Arch Linux, you will need to use the Arch User Repository
+To install Java 16 on Arch Linux, you will need to install the

-To switch between available Java versions on the system, see the wiki on Switching between JVMs.
+To switch between available Java versions on the system with the archlinux-java tool, see the wiki on Switching between JVMs.

 You should check with your distribution’s package manager(s) before using